Petlaz/banknote-authentication-ml/README.md

 ## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome.
+Open an issue to suggest changes or improvements.

 ## Contact

- Peter Ugonna Obi – for questions, open an issue or reach out directly.
+ Peter Ugonna Obi

+ For questions, open an issue or reach out directly.

 ## License

 MIT License.

-title: Banknote Authentication
-emoji: 👁
-colorFrom: yellow
-colorTo: red
-sdk: gradio
-sdk_version: 5.35.0
-app_file: app.py
-pinned: false
-license: mit
-short_description: A machine learning project to classify banknote_auth